KevinDockx/Marvin.Polly.Cache.HttpCache/README.md

-#Http Cache Support for Polly
+# HTTP Cache Support for Polly

 Marvin.Polly.Cache.HttpCache is an extension for Polly that enables client-side caching of HTTP response messages.
 The implementation adheres to the HTTP Caching standard as defined by RFC7234 (https://www.rfc-editor.org/rfc/rfc7234.txt).